Beyoncé and Taylor Swift join the Obamas' virtual graduation ceremony

-Beyoncé and Taylor Swift are set to take part during Barack and Michelle Obama’s upcoming virtual graduation event, which will be streamed on YouTube next month.
+Beyoncé and Taylor Swift are set to take part in Barack and Michelle Obama’s upcoming virtual graduation event, which will be streamed on YouTube next month.

 The ‘Dear Class of 2020’ online event from YouTube Originals is due to broadcast via the video platform on Saturday, June 6.